 Situated on 3,000 feet of the Williston Lake Shore is a magnificent hand-hewn log showcase designed and constructed by Pioneer Log Homes of Timber Kings TV fame.
-A reliable, turnkey operation with capital recovery opportunities.
+A reliable, turnkey operation.

-The Williston Lake Lodge was built in the traditional log cabin style with each of its huge pine logs hewn by hand and shaped to fit together seamlessly.
+The Williston Lake Lodge was built in the traditional log cabin style with each of its huge pine logs hewn by hand and shaped to fit together seamlessly, built by Pioneer Log Homes “Timber Kings”.
 The log work throughout is spectacular with the use of unique and flared logs resulting in a stunning finish.

 The lodge accommodates up to 22 guests in 6 standard rooms, 3 economy rooms, 3 suites and 1 family suite.
 The open lobby with a cozy fireplace and bar is the perfect place to lounge and socialize.